damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 It now checks for several more attributes when syncing and prevents the sync from removing the last owner in a group.

-## .gitlab-ci.yml file replaces jobs (CI)
+## `.gitlab-ci.yml` file replaces jobs (CI)

-As [announced on May 6](https://about.gitlab.com/2015/05/06/why-were-replacing-gitlab-ci-jobs-with-gitlab-ci-dot-yml/) we're replacing GitLab CI jobs with a .gitlab-ci.yml stored in the code repository.
+As [announced on May 6](https://about.gitlab.com/2015/05/06/why-were-replacing-gitlab-ci-jobs-with-gitlab-ci-dot-yml/) we're replacing GitLab CI jobs with a `.gitlab-ci.yml` file stored in the code repository.
 The advantages are listed in the announcement but the main ones are:

-1. Since build script is version controlled more people can see it and propose changes
+1. Since the build script is version controlled, more people can see it and propose changes
 1. Older and newer branches build correctly since they can contain a different build file
 1. Forks automatically get a proper build script that gets updated when they merge upstream in
-1. You can experiment with CI build settings in your branch without breaking other branches.
+1. You can experiment with CI build settings in your branch without breaking other branches

 The above things are not possible with Jenkins-like scripts that are the same for the whole project.